-Any person who wishes to discuss a possible complaint of unlawful harassment that does not involve sexual misconduct may use the informal advising and mediation avenues described above.
-But either the complainant or the accused may at any time ask that the matter under discussion be handled formally rather than informally.
+Any person who wishes to discuss a possible complaint of harassment that does not involve sexual misconduct may use the informal advising and mediation avenues described above.
+But either the complainant or the respondent may at any time ask that the matter be handled formally rather than informally.
 The appropriate procedure for a formal complaint depends on who is being accused of harassment.